awslabs/ssosync/README.md

 ### Google

 First, you have to setup your API.
 In the project you want to use go to the [Console](https://console.developers.google.com/apis) and select *API & Services* > *Enable APIs and Services*.
 Search for *Admin SDK* and *Enable* the API.

 You have to perform this [tutorial](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) to create a service account that you use to sync your users.
 Save the JSON file you create during the process and rename it to `credentials.json`.

 > you can also use the `--google-credentials` parameter to explicitly specify the file with the service credentials.
 Please, keep this file safe, or store it in the AWS Secrets Manager

-In the domain-wide delegation for the Admin API, you have to specificy the following scopes for the user.
+In the domain-wide delegation for the Admin API, you have to specify the following scopes for the user.

 `https://www.googleapis.com/auth/admin.directory.group.readonly,https://www.googleapis.com/auth/admin.directory.group.member.readonly,https://www.googleapis.com/auth/admin.directory.user.readonly`

 Back in the Console go to the Dashboard for the API & Services and select "Enable API and Services".
 In the Search box type `Admin` and select the `Admin SDK` option.
 Click the `Enable` button.

-You will have to specifiy the email address of an admin via `--google-admin` to assume this users role in the Directory.
+You will have to specify the email address of an admin via `--google-admin` to assume this users role in the Directory.

 ### AWS